A package to create accessible sortable lists in Svelte.

 ---|---|

-<SortableList> |
+<SortableList.Root> |

 The primary container.
 Provides the main structure, the drag-and-drop interactions and emits the available events. |

-<SortableItem> |
+<SortableList.Item> |

-An individual item within <SortableList> .
-Holds the data and content for each list item, as well as the <Handle> and <Remove> components when needed. |
+An individual item within <SortableList.Root> .
+Holds the data and content for each list item, as well as the <SortableList.ItemHandle> and <SortableList.ItemRemove> components when needed. |

-<Handle> |
+<SortableList.ItemHandle> |

 An element that limits the draggable area of a list item to itself.
-Including it inside a <SortableItem> will directly activate the handle functionality for that item. |
+Including it inside a <SortableList.Item> will directly activate the handle functionality for that item. |

-<Remove> |
+<SortableList.ItemRemove> |

 A <button> element that (when pressed) removes an item.
-Including it inside a <SortableItem> will directly allow it to dispatch the remove event for that item. |
+Including it inside a <SortableList.Item> will directly allow it to dispatch the remove event for that item. |

-It would be possible to avoid the <Remove>
+[!WARNING] It is possible to avoid the

-component and just go with a <button>
+component and just go with a<button>

 element to trigger the removal of an item, but keep in mind that this component doesn’t just fire a click event, it will also focus the next item in the list if the user is using the keyboard to press the remove button.
-Otherwise, after the focused element is removed, the focus will fall back to the <body>
+Otherwise, after the focused element is removed, the focus will fall back to the<body>

 .